Reconstructing the velocity field beyond the local universe: Simulating the Peculiar Velocity Field

 Estimating an accurate peculiar velocity from current distance indicators (DI) remains a challenging task.
-In this section we discuss some of the key sources of statistical and systematic uncertainties associated with obtaining a redshift independent distance measurement.
+In this section we discuss some of the key sources of uncertainty associated with obtaining a redshift independent distance measurement.
+For low redshifts, the radial peculiar velocity component $u(\mathbf{r})$ at the position $\mathbf{r}$ of a galaxy moving with velocity $\mathbf{v}(\mathbf{r})$ is given by the relation